 This webinar on the implementation issues of forensic assessment measures, such as violence risk assessment measures, into professional practice, is presented by Dr. Kevin Douglas.
 This topic is highly relevant at the individual professionals level, the site level, and the agency or system level.
 Challenges arise at each level that may thwart the proper application of an otherwise well-validated measure into practice.

-This webinar will draw on the field of implementation science, and also use case studies on successful implementation stories within agencies.
-Topics will include (a) preparing staff and administration; (b) ensuring information infrastructure readiness; (c) achieving buy-in across and within agency levels; (d) developing policies for administration of measures; (e) training; (f) monitoring implementation of measure; (g) monitoring integrity of measurement use; and (g) in-field research.
+This webinar draws on the field of implementation science and also use case studies on successful implementation stories within agencies.
+Topics include (a) preparing staff and administration; (b) ensuring information infrastructure readiness; (c) achieving buy-in across and within agency levels; (d) developing policies for administration of measures; (e) training; (f) monitoring implementation of measure; (g) monitoring integrity of measurement use; and (g) in-field research.

 – Violence risk assessment measures

 The fee for this training program is $100 and participants should expect to commit approximately 1 CE hour to complete this training program.
 At the end of the training program, there is a quiz that must be passed with a 70%.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.